lunartechfreek/pawfect-pups/README.md

 * A review page where users can leave reviews and also read other users review.
 * A gallery page to display pictures.
-* A 404 page for wrong addresses typed into the address bar.
+* A custom 404 page for wrong addresses typed into the address bar.

 ### Bugs and Issues